JCI Cosmopolis History

-In August 2008, the founding “core team” developed the chapters’ strategy with the assistance of Rasmus Nyberg using JCI Finland’s “Future chapter” strategy program.
-During that strategy process, the team was convinced that there was a true need for a unique, English speaking JCI chapter in Finland and the letter of the foundation was signed with the lead of Niklas Enkvist in October 2008.
-The chapter became an official non-profit association in beginning of 2009, an official JCI Finland chapter in February 2009 and the first elected board came into effect, with Nina Hanhinen as chapter President in March 2009.
+In August 2008, the founding “core team” developed the local organizations’ strategy with the assistance of Rasmus Nyberg using JCI Finland’s “Future local organization’s” strategy program.
+During that strategy process, the team was convinced that there was a true need for a unique, English speaking JCI local organization in Finland and the letter of the foundation was signed with the lead of Niklas Enkvist in October 2008.

 JCI Cosmopolis became an official non-profit association in beginning of 2009 and an official JCI Finland local organization in February 2009.